biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 }
 ```

-A rule can retrieve its option with:
+A rule can retrieve its options with:

 ```rust,ignore
 let options = ctx.options();